Joseph-Effiom-Edet/event_discovery_backend/README.md

 -   CRUD operations for Events, Categories
 -   User bookmarking functionality
 -   API endpoint documentation served at the root (`/`)
+-   Docker support for consistent development and deployment

 ## Prerequisites

 -   Node.js (v18 or later recommended)
 -   npm (usually comes with Node.js)
 -   Git
--   A running PostgreSQL database instance
+-   A running PostgreSQL database instance (required for direct Node.js run and migrations)
+-   Docker and Docker Compose (optional, for running via Docker)

 ## Getting Started